New Zealand national Australian rules football team

 New Zealand first competed internationally in 1888 and participated in the 1908 Jubilee Australasian Football Carnival.
 Since the 1970s it has regularly toured Australia and more recently, has hosted Australian teams.

 New Zealand participated in every Australian Football International Cup, taking out the tournament in 2005 and was runner up in 2008 and 2017.
-New Zealand also competes annually against the AFL Academy, it has never won against Australia, though came within a goal in 2014.
+New Zealand also competed annually against the AFL Academy from 2012-2019.
+It has competed in the AFL Pacific Cup since 2024.
+It has never won against Australia, though came within a goal in 2014.

 A national women's team formed in 2015 compete under the name of the New Zealand Kahu.

 Identity

 The NZ side wear a distinctive silver and black uniform which consists of a guernsey (singlet), shorts and socks.
 The guernsey contains New Zealand's silver fern.
 Before every match, similar to the all blacks, the NZ team will perform a Haka.

-The moniker is the Hawks, having originally adopted the Falcons moniker in 1997 AFL New Zealand sought to change the name in 2017.
+The moniker is the Falcons, having originally adopted the Falcons moniker in 1997 AFL New Zealand sought to change the name to the hawks in 2017.
+But In 2021 AFL New Zealand decided Go Back To The Falcons Name.